khirmas67/Prediction_Of_Heart_Failure/experiments/README.md

          a difference of just 0.0068 between training and validation accuracy is typically a good sign of balanced performance, not overfitting.

     KNN:
-        Creates a KNN classifier with hyperparameter tuning using GridSearchCV.
-        Evaluates the best model on the test set and reports performance metrics.
-        Saves the best model using pickle.

          Best Parameters Found:
             {'classifier__n_neighbors': 20}
             Mean Cross-Validation Accuracy: 0.8638